-How India’s Infrastructure Is Ill-Equipped To Help Domestic Violence Survivors Escape Their Marital Homes

 How India’s Infrastructure Is Ill‑Equipped To Help Domestic Violence Survivors Escape Their Marital Homes

+A dearth of shelters and a lack of robust first response measures means that escaping survivors are likely to be caught by their abusers.

 “I was lucky because I had the financial means to take myself and my daughters out of the state.
 I also knew where to go.
-If I didn’t, I wouldn’t be here today,” says A*
+If I didn’t, I wouldn’t be here today,” says A*, 59.

 For a domestic violence survivor, the act of leaving the house often starts before they ever walk out the door, and so too do the barriers keeping them from leaving.